Skip to main content

 • IsOutOfGas() returns true if the amount of gas consumed by the gas meter instance is above or equal to the limit, false otherwise.

-The gas meter is generally held in ctx, and consuming gas is done with the following pattern:
+The gas meter is held under the GasMeterService in Environment, and consuming gas is done with the following pattern:

 By default, the Cosmos SDK makes use of two different gas meters, the main gas meter and the block gas meter.